 2) Using string class operator =

 Most operators are overloaded in the string class to make them work in accordance with strings.
 Overloading an operator allows them to perform other operations apart from the basic or default operation.
 The string class contains 3 overloaded definitions for the assignment operator.
-The one which we will be using today is:
+The one which we will be using here is:

 string& operator= (char c);

 This operator assigns a new character c to the string by replacing its current contents.
+For example:

 #include #include using namespace std; int main() { char ch = 'T'; // declaring a string string str; // assigning a character to the String str = ch; //printing the str after assignment cout<<str; }